kreier/timeline/docs/README.md

 [![GitHub release](https://img.shields.io/github/release/kreier/timeline.svg)](https://GitHub.com/kreier/timeline/releases/)
 [![MIT license](https://img.shields.io/github/license/kreier/timeline)](https://kreier.mit-license.org/)

-This project creates a graph of Human history with python and ~~reportlab~~ fpdf2.
+This [project](https://github.com/kreier/timeline) creates a graph of Human history with python and ~~reportlab~~ fpdf2.
 Version v3.5 replicates and expands the information of v1.1 from 2009 on one single page.
-With v4.2 in early 2024 some images make it into the timeline after 15 years of slow development.
+After 15 years of slow development some images make it into the timeline in early 2024 with v4.2.

 ![timeline 4.6](timeline20240516_4.6.png)